 In our previous blog we discussed a key mindset change required in visionary leaders to pursue big visions.
-In this blog, we’ll discuss the four key areas that visionary leaders must address to identify the breakthroughs required to achieve their big visions.
+In this blog, we’ll discuss the four key areas that leaders must address to identify the breakthroughs required to achieve their big visions.

 Identify Your Required Breakthroughs